adityamittl/Remind-me-to-take-a-break/README.md

 ## 📖 What we learned

-- How to make a Android application.
+- How to make an Android application.
 - Implementing backend with Django.

 ## 🚀 What's next for Remind me to take a break

 - Adding more features to the application.
-- Improving the efficiency of the Model and deploying it to cloud.
+- Improving the efficiency of the Model and deploying it to the cloud.